TobiasPSP/doneland_sources/Components/Audio/Amplifier/Bluetooth/YS-AP50L (50W)/README.md

 # XS-AP50L (50W)

-> 12-24V Bluetooth Audio Receiver Board
+> 12-24V 50W Stereo Bluetooth Audio Receiver Board

-This board is a pure *Bluetooth* audio receiver and comes without an audio amplifier.
+This board is a *Bluetooth* audio receiver with a powerful stereo audio amplifier that can deliver up to *2x50W* (at *24V* and with *4 Ohm* speakers).

-Use it with the headphone jacks, or connect the stereo output to a dedicated external audio amplifier.
+At *12V* and with *8 Ohm* speakers, the board delivers *2x15W*.

 <img src="images/audio_ys-ap50l_front1_t.png" width="50%" height="50%" />

+> [!TIP]
+> Audio can also be supplied via 3.5mm analog in and via *USB C*.
+There is a app available from the vendor that can optionally be used to control the device.